strues/boldr/README.md

 > Email - admin@boldr.io
 > Password - password

-Settings for the build process are located in `config/values.js`.
+All configuration happens in the `.boldr/boldr.js` file.
+There you are able to modify values for the server as well as the build process.

 ### Production